 Click here to donate to Steele

-We are presently looking for new climbing areas to preserve and maintain open access.
-If you have a climbing area that you would like to donate or sell at a fair price, The SCC would be very interested in sitting down and talking with you.
+The SCC Land Trust is presently looking for new climbing areas to preserve and maintain open access.
+If you have a climbing area that you would like to donate or sell at a fair price, The SCC would be very interested in sitting down and speaking with you.

 Gus Fontenot - firstname.lastname@example.org

 If you would like to become a member of the SCC or make a donation towards either of the properties then click here to be taken to our Donations page or you can send a check to:

 SCC Land Trust